PawseySC/container-workflows/_episodes/09-python.md

 ---
-title: "Making Python Not Awful with Containers"
+title: "Making Python not awful with containers"
 teaching: 10
 exercises: 0
 questions: